 GeneCards Summary for NUMA1 Gene

 NUMA1 (Nuclear Mitotic Apparatus Protein 1) is a Protein Coding gene.
-Diseases associated with NUMA1 include acute promyelocytic leukemia numa/rara type and leukemia, acute promyelocytic, somatic.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Cell Cycle, Mitotic.
+Diseases associated with NUMA1 include leukemia, acute promyelocytic, somatic and acute promyelocytic leukemia numa/rara type.
+Among its related pathways are Cell Cycle, Mitotic and Apoptosis and survival Caspase cascade.
 GO annotations related to this gene include nucleotide binding and microtubule binding.

 UniProtKB/Swiss-Prot for NUMA1 Gene

-Highly abundant component of the nuclear matrix where it may serve a non-mitotic structural role, occupies the majority if the nuclear volume.
-Required for maintenance and establishment of the mitotic spindle poles, functionning as a tether linking bulk microtubules of the spindle to centrosomes.
-May be involved in coordination of the alignment of the mitotic spindle to the cellular polarity axis, which is a prerequisite for asymmetric cell divisions.
+Highly abundant component of the nuclear matrix where it may serve a non-mitotic structural role, occupies the majority if the nuclear volume (PubMed:10075938).
+Required for maintenance and establishment of the mitotic spindle poles during symmetric cell divisions, functioning as a tether linking bulk microtubules of the spindle to centrosomes (PubMed:7769006, PubMed:11956313, PubMed:26195665).
+Also required for proper alignment of the mitotic spindle during asymmetric cell divisions (PubMed:21816348).